 In particular, the project will

-- (1) create sounded research inputs in order to shape current political initiatives that aim to recognise alternative modes to certify the quality of food as tools to lift the bureaucratic burden for small-scale farmers;
+- (1) create sounded research inputs in order to shape current political initiatives of food soverignty activism in Italy by small-scale farmers;

 - (2) raise the visibility of the concerns of independent small-scale farmers in Italy and beyond, as well as create new cross-European synergies between food activists in the UK and Italy.